 Putin’s resentments aren’t consistent.
 In 2005, he called the USSR’s collapse the ‘greatest geopolitical catastrophe of the [twentieth] century’.
 That hasn’t made his sympathy for Russians stranded outside the Motherland any less potent though.
 Nostalgia for selective Soviet achievements, along with implicit pride in the glories of Tsarist imperialism, has given him a viewpoint that systematically downplays or disregards the aspirations of any nation previously ruled from Moscow.

 Putin’s difficulty with the idea that other peoples think differently is now reaching its terrible culmination.
-In an article posted on the Kremlin’s website last year ‘On the Historical Unity of Russians and Ukrainians’, now more revealing than ever, Putin proposed that the very notion of a country with a capital in Kyiv was a fantasy concocted by intellectuals and Polish noblemen.
+In an article posted on the Kremlin’s website last year ‘On the Historical Unity of Russians and Ukrainians’, now more revealing than ever, Putin proposed that the very notion of a country with a capital in Kyiv was a fantasy imagined by intellectuals and Polish noblemen.
 ‘Since there was no historical basis – and could not have been any – [their] conclusions were substantiated by all sorts of concoctions’, he wrote.
 Insofar as Ukrainians had any distinct identity at all, they were just ‘Malorossy’ – Little Russians.

 Putin’s approach to history isn’t rigorous, as the reflections in that rambling 6885-word article prove, but he’s understood the practical value of politicised nostalgia for at least fifteen years.
 At a meeting in his suburban villa on 21 June 2007, he convened a confab of academic historians which has come to assume great significance.
 ‘The old adage that whoever controls the past also controls the present and the future is being proven true time and time again today,’ he told them.
 Their duty was therefore to develop a coherent historical narrative, so as to ‘develop a national ideology that represents the vision of ourselves as a nation.’